 - CO2 Mosquito Traps – When properly maintained, Mosquito Magnet® mosquito traps provide indefinite mosquito control for up to one acre.
 Mosquito Magnet® machines use special attractants and propane to draw mosquitoes to the trap.
 As they investigate, the trap sucks them inside and captures them in a net where they eventually die from dehydration.

 - Mosquito Lawn Treatments – These mixtures use synthetic chemicals to drive mosquitoes away from your yard or kill them outright.
 To apply, the property owner attaches a bottle to a hose and coats the lawn with the chemical.
 Usually, these chemical treatments last 2 to 4 weeks.

 - Personal Repellents – There are a wide variety of repellents available for personal use.
 Users spray these repellents directly on the skin or apply them as a lotion.
 Most use DEET as their active ingredient.
 Others use permethrin, lemon eucalyptus, soybean oil or citronella.
 These repellents can last as long as 5 hours long, though some offer protection for only a few minutes.

 - Wristband Repellents – These scented wristbands started appearing in stores a few years ago.
 Lab tests have shown they literally offer no protection from biting mosquitoes.

 Mosquito Traps Made Easy

 Do you have any questions about setting up a CO2 mosquito trap in your yard or at your business?
 Visit Mosquito Magnet® on Facebook, where you can learn more about mosquitoes, ask questions and learn about special deals on our products.
-You can also subscribe to the Mosquito Magnet® E-Newsletter, your source for money-saving coupon codes, info on how to save on your first order and more helpful articles like this one.
+You can also subscribe to the Mosquito Magnet® E-Newsletter, your source for more info on mosquitoes and how to rid your property of mosquitoes and other biting insects.